A Global Infrastructure Platform

 Continental infrastructure, delivered on cost and on time, to a single global standard.

 Multi-Modal Corridors is a productised modular elevated infrastructure platform for the conveyance of services — passenger, freight, energy, water, gas, fibre — across continental distances.
-The architectural standard by which the world's continental service-transfer infrastructure can be built worldwide, at scale, to a coherent global specification.
+The architectural standard by which the world's continental infrastructure — moving goods, energy, and information across thousands of kilometres — can be built worldwide, at scale, to a single specification.

 Sovereign IP Commonwealth of Australia